Ursula's Missing Potion

 Pinocchio's Whale of an Error

 You probably shouldn't be too upset or surprised that a movie about a puppet who comes to life isn't exactly concerned with realism.
-However, Disney is known for going that extra mile with the little details in their movies, but that just did not happen with their classic hit Pinocchio.
+However, Disney is known for going that extra mile with the little details in their movies, but that just did not happen with their classic hit Pinocchio

 In one scene, Pinocchio and his creator, Gepetto, are swallowed alive by a whale.
-Even if you ignore the fact that this would almost certainly kill them, there's still another glaring error with the whale.
+Even if you ignore the fact that this would almost certainly hurt them, there's still another glaring error with the whale.
 The two are eventually sneezed out of the whale's mouth, but it's much more likely that if a whale could actually sneeze, you would be sneezed out of its blowhole, not its mouth.

 Cinderella's Shrinking Dress